-If you’re working in a hot rental market like New York City, just join a brokerage with exclusive rentals so you don’t have to rely on OLR.
+If you’re working in a market that focuses on high-end luxury rentals, you can join a brokerage that focuses on rentals to tap into that market.
 If you’re not, get licensed in property management if your state requires it and start pitching builders and developers.

 One of the easiest ways to stand out in the crowded property management market is to sharpen your digital marketing skills.
-Learn how to build a WordPress website that can manage rentals and offer to build one for free for a local developer.
+Create a website where you can showcase rental properties and drive traffic from your marketing efforts, then offer to build one for free for a local developer.

 If you want to work the sales side, start educating your sphere on real estate investing with an eye toward renting.
 You can get started with these deep-dive articles on real estate investing from Sean Moudry: